schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/lint/lint-readme.md

    (use `schemacrawler.sh` instead of `schemacrawler.cmd` on Unix)

 ## How to Experiment
+1. See help on all of the available lints, run `schemacrawler.cmd -command=lint -help`
+   (use `schemacrawler.sh` instead of `schemacrawler.cmd` on Unix)
 1. Create the SchemaCrawler Lint report in HTML5 and JSON formats.
 2. Create a customized SchemaCrawler Lint report using a linter configuration file.
   1. Start a command shell in the `lint` example directory.